netdata/netdata/docs/netdata-cloud/view-plan-and-billing.md

 # Netdata Plans & Billing

-Netdata offers a **Community plan**, a free SaaS and Open Source Agent, while also it offers paid subscriptions — **Homelab**, **Business**, and **Enterprise On-Premise** — providing key business features and unlimited access to your dashboards.
+Netdata offers a **Community plan**, a free SaaS and Open Source Agent, and paid subscriptions — **Homelab**, **Business**, and **Enterprise On-Premise** — providing key business features and unlimited access to your dashboards.

 For more info visit the [Netdata Cloud Pricing](https://netdata.cloud/pricing) page.

 ## Plans

-Each plan is linked to a Space, defining the capabilities and customizations available.
-Different Spaces can have different plans, offering flexibility based on your needs.
+Plans define the features and customization options available within a Space.
+Different Spaces can have different plans, giving you flexibility based on your needs.

 Netdata Cloud plans (excluding Community) involve: